vaxerski/Vermilion/README.md

 ## Vermilion

-Vermilion is a clean, minimal and simple music player for MPD, Tidal and YT Music.
+Vermilion is a clean, minimal and simple music player for MPD, Tidal, Spotify and more.

 > [!NOTE]
 > Please note Vermilion is in very early stages of development.